dilaouid/FandomScraper/README.md

 -   `pageFormat`: The format of the characters list page, which can be `'classic'`, `'table-1'`, `table-3` or `'table-4'` depending on how the characters page list is structured.

 -   `dataSource`: An object specifying the data sources for scraping character pages.
-It defines properties like `name`, `age`, `kanji`, etc. Each property corresponds to a piece of information about the character.
+It defines properties like `name`, `age`, `kanji`, etc. **You can use the standard fields provided OR add any custom field your wiki has** (e.g., `likes`, `dislikes`, `masters`, `class`, `power_level`, etc.).
+Each property corresponds to a piece of information about the character.
 If an element on the character page has a `data-source` attribute, the value of that attribute is used as the property value.
 Otherwise, the value is taken from the adjacent cell in the table.
 	-   `images`: An object specifying the data source for scraping character images.
 It follows the `IImage` interface, which has two properties:
 	    -   `identifier`: A string that identifies the HTML element(s) containing the images.
 This can be a CSS selector, XPath, or any other valid selector format.
 	    -   `get`: A function that takes the `page` document as an argument and returns the selected image elements.
 This function is responsible for extracting and returning all the image elements that match the specified identifier.